 - Next, bend your knees and raise your feet off the floor till the thighs are perpendicular to the mat and the lower legs are parallel to the mat.

 - Then, while keeping the lower back flat and breathing normally, pull in your lower abdominal muscles and slowly extend the legs until you feel your back is about to unflatten or arch.
 Hold your legs in that position, feel the lower abdominals drawing into your spine while keeping your lower back flat for 5 seconds, and then bring your legs back to the starting position.
 Be sure all movements are slow and controlled, and that you are not holding your breath.

 - Repeat 10 times.
 Gradually increase the holding time to 10 seconds and the repetitions to 20 times.

 - Lie face down with your lower abdominals pulled in. you may put a pillow under your hip for comfort.

-- Place fingers between hip bone and the floor.
-Feel pressure on each side.
+- Place fingers between the hip bone and the floor.
+Feel the pressure on each side.

-- Return leg to starting position and repeat with other leg.
+- Return the leg to starting position and repeat with the other leg.

 - Repeat 10 times for each leg.
-Gradually increase holding time to 10seconds.
+Gradually increase the holding time to 10 seconds.